-Katsucon returned to the Gaylord National Hotel and Convention Center for its nineteenth year, located in the picturesque National Harbor area of Washington, D.C.
-The popular hotel boasts lots of room and beautiful scenery both indoors and out allowing attendees to mingle and take photos without blocking convention center traffic.
+Katsucon returned to the Gaylord National Hotel and Convention Center for its nineteenth year, located in the picturesque National Harbor area of Maryland, just outside of Washington, D.C.
+The popular hotel boasts beautiful scenery both indoors and out, allowing attendees to mingle and take photos without blocking convention center traffic.
 Panels and programing were offered around-the-clock, with some talks starting as early as 6am, and popular guests from the anime industry included Chris and Greg Ayres, Monica Rial, Steve Blum, Jamie Marchi, and Bill Rogers.
 Cosplayers were out in force and brought their ďAĒ game all three days of the convention, taking advantage of the photo-friendly location and Katsuís wealth of cosplay programming which included a masquerade, two daysí worth of hall costume contests, and the U.S. preliminary round of the World Cosplay Summit.
-Surrounding the convention center is arguably the best downtown area for congoers in the county, offering an endless variety of shops and restaurants and a safe, small-town feel and despite its proximity to downtown D.C.
-The only downside was a rather contentious weekend as congoers had to share hotel space with a youth leadership conference.
-Mishandling on both sides caused some clashes as public areas were blocked and reports surfaced of unfortunate confrontations between the groups, though I personally did not experience or witness any negative interactions.
+Surrounding the convention center was a downtown area offering an endless variety of shops and restaurants.
+The only downside was that congoers had to share hotel space with a youth leadership conference, and mishandling on both sides caused some clashes as public areas were blocked and reports surfaced of unfortunate confrontations between the groups, though I personally did not experience or witness any negative interactions.
 Overall, I found this to be a fantastic convention and plan to return.

 Friday morning, after helping Bry-Chan shuffle out the door in her My Little Pony wedding gown, I got into my new Sailor Juno costume from Sailor Moon and joined Gale, AkaneSaotome, and several of their friends at the Gaylord for an Asteroid Senshi group.
 We did a really fun shoot with Lionel and had a blast walking around.
 After much confusion Doug managed to finally get a hold of our press badges and deliver them to us.
 Itís a shame that they donít hand out press passes until after programing has already begun, preventing us from covering events that take place earlier than Friday afternoon, and that the location to pick them up is almost impossible to find.
 For such a large and prominent convention, Katsucon needs to step up their organization on this front.